nwrenger/omega/README.md

 ## Installation

-You can currently install the editor using cargo:
+You can currently install `omega` using cargo:
 ```bash
 cargo install omega
 ```